secureCryptoConfig/secureCryptoConfig/draft-kmindi-secure-crypto-config.md

 See {{scc_example}}.

 - [ ] TODO is JSON a appropriate format?
-- [ ] TODO How is COSE more approriate/in parts of JSON? or is a mapping (=> parsing needed) better between COSE<->JSON?
+- [ ] TODO How is COSE more appropriate/in parts of JSON? or is a mapping (=> parsing needed) better between COSE<->JSON?

 # Cryptography Algorithm Standards Recommendation

-- [ ] TODO should there be a template for cryptogrpahy algorithm standards (in addition to COSE) for the Secure Crypto Config or is it enough that the Secure Crypto Config Consensus Finding defines the secure parameters for all cryptography algorithms?
+- [ ] TODO should there be a template for cryptography algorithm standards (in addition to COSE) for the Secure Crypto Config or is it enough that the Secure Crypto Config Consensus Finding defines the secure parameters for all cryptography algorithms?

 # Implementation Specification